TPM Attestation Failed 0x81039001: When EKRSA3072 Breaks Autopilot

 Understanding TPM Attestation

 Trusted Platform Module (TPM) attestation is essential for securing device identity and integrity.
 In Windows Autopilot, TPM attestation ensures that devices enrolling through Self-Deployment mode or Autopilot Pre-provisioning meet security standards by verifying the TPM’s identity.
-A valid TPM attestation guarantees that the device hasn’t been tampered with and that it is trustworthy.
+A valid TPM attestation ensures that the device hasn’t been tampered with and is trustworthy.
 But what happens when that trust can’t be established?

 That’s exactly what happened during Autopilot pre-provisioning on a brand new Lenovo Carbon X1.
-The device threw unexpected TPM attestation errors and blocked the enrollment process entirely.
+The device encountered unexpected TPM attestation errors and completely blocked the enrollment process.
+Before we delve into what happened, let’s start with some background information on how Windows provisions the TPM.

 TPM Attestation Fails on Lenovo Carbon X1 Devices

-Now that we’ve covered what TPM attestation is supposed to do, let’s take a look at the TPM attestation issue we encountered on those Lenovo Carbon X1 devices.
+Now that we’ve covered what TPM attestation is supposed to do and how it is provisioned, let’s take a look at the TPM attestation issue we encountered on those Lenovo Carbon X1 devices.
 The moment the device was enrolled, a weird TPM attestation issue happened.
 To start investigating to know what happened, the command you need to use is : certreq -enrollaik -config “”

-This certreq command will perform a test AIK enrollment.
+This CertReq command will perform an AIK enrollment test.
 The moment the certreq command is launched, it will start gathering the EKCert information using the EKCertInfo Function.

-The EkCertInfo function will try to fetch the EKCert from the TPM (or web) and read the properties it needs.
+The EkCertInfo function attempts to retrieve the EKCert from the TPM (or the web) and read the necessary properties.
 If this succeeds, we can be pretty sure the device got an EKCert, and that is accessible (in a normal situation).

 Logs showed that the error came directly from the Microsoft AIK Service URL, stating clearly: “Submit Done: Bad Request.”
 So the AIK request was sent to the service, but it responded with a ‘Bad Request‘ message